prestodb/presto-yarn/presto-yarn-test/README.md

 ## Running single test (single method)

 ```
-mvn test -PproductTests -Dtest=Presto*#mutli*
+mvn test -PproductTests -Dtest=Presto*#mutli* (Use -DfailIfNoTests=false flag if necessary)
 ```

 ## Troubleshooting

- * In case you run a lot tests in row it is possible that hdfs usercache is getting so large causing yarn node go into state UNHEALTHY, to fix that run:
+ * In case you run a lot tests in row it is possible that hdfs usercache is getting so large causing yarn node go into state UNHEALTHY, to fix that run (replace the paths, if needed, as per your hadoop configuration):

 ```
 for node in master slave{1,2,3}; do